junxit/us-congress-bills-111/metadata.md

 - 2010-09-14 — Introduced in Senate
 - 2010-09-14 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7093)
+- 2010-09-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S7562-7563; text as passed Senate: CR S7562-7563)
+- 2010-09-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S7562-7563; text as passed Senate: CR S7562-7563)
+- 2010-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-09-27 — Senate Committee on the Judiciary discharged by Unanimous Consent.